Lincoln County commissioners recognize poster contest winners, discuss hazardous spills, HVAC system

 According to the Nebraska State Patrol website, the Nebraska Hazardous Incident Team, consisting of NSP, Nebraska state fire marshal’s office and other agencies were also involved in the response.

-In addiction, “A specialized cleanup crew from EnviroServe responded from Colorado to safely handle removal of the hazardous materials,” the NSP website said.
+In addition, “A specialized cleanup crew from EnviroServe responded from Colorado to safely handle removal of the hazardous materials,” the NSP website said.

 In their meeting on Monday, commissioners noted a local hazardous mitigation company was not involved in the process, and the bureaucratic process is not as streamlined as they would like it to be.